Key Quote

 ITALIAN CITY-STATES

-Verona's warring families reflect the real factional violence of Italian city-states, where vendetta (a prolonged feud between families) was a recognised social institution.
+Verona's warring families reflect the real factional violence of Italian city-states, where vendettavendetta — A prolonged, bitter feud between families involving retaliatory violence was a recognised social institution.
 Elizabethan audiences associated Italy with both romance and danger — a land of passion, poison, and political intrigue.

 FATE & ELIZABETHAN BELIEF

 The phrase 'star-cross'd' invokes astrology — the Elizabethan belief that stars influenced human destiny.
-Shakespeare frames the lovers' fate as predetermined (decided in advance), raising the question of whether their deaths result from cosmic forces, social structures, or individual choices.
+Shakespeare frames the lovers' fate as predeterminedpredetermined — Decided or established in advance; fated, raising the question of whether their deaths result from cosmic forces, social structures, or individual choices.

 Key Words